 A wood router is a very multipurpose instrument that is applying for a basic or complex edge profile on a piece of stock.
 For performing a wide variety of woodworking tasks a router can be used.
 A wood router is a high-speed rotary instrument for the beginner along with a collection on the end of the motor’s shaft for connecting different types of router bits onto the motor.
-Through using several bits, the woodworker can apply a mostly limitless number of profiles onto the edge of board.
+Through using several bits, the woodworker can apply a mostly limitless number of profiles onto the edge of the board.

 How To Use Wood Router:

 - Ten Basic Router Bits to understand:

 When one considers all of the shapes, shank sizes, bearing tips, and other options there are hundreds of different types of router bits.
 Nonetheless, there are ten essential router bit shapes or profiles that when utilized in a mix, can shape a large number of complex edge profiles.
 The ten rabbet router bit home depot is a great start for beginners.